Weekly Events

 For connection details, please email volunteer facilitator Maureen at missingpersons@rogers.com.

-BIWEEKLY - June 11 & 25 - 7:30 pm – 8:30 pm
+BIWEEKLY - Jan 7 & 21 - 7:00 pm – 8:00 pm

-Staff facilitator Farah at flahens@cmhaww.ca
+Staff facilitator Brenda at brichard@cmhaww.ca

 With a focus on coping, recovery, and fostering hope; a regular opportunity to talk about our walk with depression and anxiety, to hear peer stories, and as a result, to learn ways for living the life we want every day.